In This Article

 While eating the healthiest form of dairy makes total sense, just changing the diet is never enough.
 If you have difficulty digesting something that is hard to digest, evaluate the strength and integrity of the digestive process.
-For this, I refer you to my archived Health Reports where I have spent much time educating folks on how to reset natural digestive and detoxification pathways.
 If you don’t digest dairy well you do not have to eat it – just be sure it is not a sign of a weakened digestive system… If so, let’s fix it!

 - J. Bayless, Lactose and Milk Intolerance: Clinical Impressions, N Engl J Med, 292 (1975)

 - Early man couldn’t stomach milk, 27 February 2007, news.bbc.co.uk.
 Retrieved on 21 July 2009.

 - Stone Age Man Drank Milk.
 London: Independent.co.uk.
 2003-01-28. https://www.independent.co.uk/news/science/stone-age-man-drank-milk-scientists-find-129153.html.
 Retrieved 2010-08-28.

 - McDougall.
 The McDougall Plan, New Century Books p.
 50

 - Walker, Osteoporosis and Calcium Deficiency, Am J Clin Nutr 16, 1965